Food & Beverage Non Toxic Shopping Guide

 • Hard-boiled eggs with a sprinkle of sea salt

-• Greek yogurt topped with fresh berries and chia seeds or nuts (add honey if you're craving sweet!)
+• Greek yogurt topped with fresh berries and chia seeds, pumpkin seeds or nuts (add honey if you're craving sweet!)

 • Sliced avocado on whole-grain crackers or sourdough bread